AbidAlWassie/AbidAlWassie/README.md

 ### I'm a web developer with 4+ years of experience. 👨‍💻

-#### My Work Includes: Full Stack Web Dev, Game Dev and personal projects. 🌠
+#### My Work Includes: Full Stack Web Dev, Game Dev and working on personal projects. 🌠

 <br>